Paternal care: Catarrhines

-Similarly to baboons, paternal roles and the underlying mechanisms as to why paternal care evolved vary within macaque species.
-In Sulawesi crested macaques (Macaca nigra) both male rank and the relationship to the mother predicted male care towards an infant instead of true biological paternity.
-In both Sulawesi and Barbary macaques (Macaca sylvanus) males adopted a “care-then-mate” strategy, in which care is provided to infants regardless of paternity in order for the male to increase future mating opportunities with the mother.
+Similarly to baboons, paternal roles and the underlying causes for the evolution of paternal care vary within macaque species.
+In Celebes crested macaques (Macaca nigra), both male rank and the relationship to the mother predicted male care towards an infant instead of true biological paternity.
+In both Celebes crested and Barbary macaques (Macaca sylvanus), males adopted a "care-then-mate" strategy, in which care is provided to infants regardless of paternity in order for the male to increase future mating opportunities with the mother.
 In both species, it was observed that male macaques are more likely to initiate care towards and positively interact with the infant in the presence of the mother.
-In Assamese macaques (Macaca assamensis) biological paternity was the most significant predictor of male affiliations with infants and therefore males biased care towards infants presumed to be their own.
-Observers found that Assamese males were more likely to engage and provide care for infants in the absence of their mothers reducing the likelihood that care provided to infants will impress the mother and secure access to mating possibilities.
-In Rhesus macaques, male's providing protection and greater access to food resulted in higher weight gain for both male and female infants.
-This had a positive effect on infant survival and was significant in the first year of infancy when the risk of infanticide is the highest.
+In Assam macaques (Macaca assamensis), biological paternity was the most significant predictor of male affiliations with infants, and therefore males biased care towards infants presumed to be their own.
+Observers found that Assamese males were more likely to engage and provide care for infants in the absence of their mothers, reducing the likelihood that care provided to infants will impress the mother and secure access to mating possibilities.
+In rhesus macaques, males providing protection and greater access to food resulted in higher weight gain for both male and female infants.
+This had a positive effect on infant survival and was significant in the first year of infancy, when the risk of infanticide is the highest.

 Chimpanzees (Pan troglodytes) are organized into fission-fusion social groups and provide an example of a polygamous mating society.
 Male chimpanzees often engage with infants in the form of grooming, playing, and providing protection towards other group members.
-In both Western and Eastern chimpanzees it was found that males were more likely to engage with their own biological offspring meaning that male care is directed by paternity in this species.
+In both Western and Eastern chimpanzees, studies found that males were more likely to engage with their own biological offspring, suggesting that male care is influenced by paternity in these species.
 In both chimpanzee and bonobo social groups, high ranking alpha males sire approximately half of the offspring within their social group.
-More research needs to be done addressing how reproductive skew affects paternal care and infant-male relationships in non-human primates including chimpanzees and bonobos.
+More research needs to be done addressing how reproductive skew affects paternal care and infant/male relationships in non-human primates including chimpanzees and bonobos.